SIGTechnologies/sigtech-python/README.md

 - Provides a higher-level object-based interface for convenient interaction with the SigTech API.
 - Simplifies the creation of advanced trading strategies by providing methods which simulate rolling future strategies, basket strategies, and more.
-- Interfaces with SigTech's collection of historical performance data facilitating accurate backtesting.
-Explore the [SigTech API data catalog](https://sigtechapi.streamlit.app/) to see the library of instruments available.
+- Interfaces with SigTech's historical market data facilitating accurate backtesting.
+Explore the [SigTech API data catalog](https://github.com/SIGTechnologies/sigtech-python/blob/master/docs/data.md) to see the list of instruments available.

 ## Installation